 The Sydney Harbour Bridge is one of my absolute favourites.
-You can do the simple walk from one end to the other or you can choose the exhilarating Bridge Climb which takes you along the arch to the summit of this magnificent bridge on catwalks and ladders, more than 130 meters (+300 feet) above Sydney Harbour.
-I tried it several years ago to challenge my fear of heights.
-I guess that’s why I’ll never forget this bridge walk. 😉 Check out the Bridge Climb video below.
+You can do the simple walk from one end to the other to enjoy the stunning views of Sydney Harbour and the city skyline.
+Or you can choose the exhilarating Bridge Climb which takes you along the arch to the summit of this magnificent bridge on catwalks and ladders, more than 130 meters (+300 feet) above Sydney Harbour.
+I tried it years ago to challenge my fear of heights.
+I guess that’s why I’ll never forget this bridge walk. 😉 Book your Bridge Climb here.

 Golden Gate Bridge, San Francisco, USA

 The Golden Gate Bridge is certainly one of the most famous bridges in the world.
 Crossing it by foot is an experience to treasure.
 The wind, the terrifying heights, the fog, the vibrating deck, and the views will be etched in your memory forever!
 It’s a long walk from the San Francisco city side to Marin County on the other end (and back) but oh so worth it!